-Hair transplant techniques involve the harvesting of hair follicles from donor areas where hair is not prone to baldness.
-The donor area is normally located in the back or sides of the head in typical male patterned baldness although hair can be taken from other parts of the body such as the beard, torso and extremities.
-The hair grafts should be harvested and transplanted in naturally occurring follicular units in order to restore the balding area.
-The follicular units help to create the most natural looking hairline.
+Hair transplantation involves the harvesting of hair follicles from donor areas where hair is not prone to baldness.
+In typical male patterned baldness, the donor area is normally located on the back or sides of the head.
+However, with advanced techniques of hair restoration, hair can be taken from any hair bearing part of the skin such as the beard, torso and extremities.
+The hair grafts, AKA follicular units, should be harvested and transplanted in naturally occurring groupings (follicular units) in order to restore the balding area with the most natural looking results.

 Follicular Unit Concept

-Hair transplants were initially done through removing pieces of hair bearing skin and implanting them into the balding areas.
+Hair transplants were initially done by removing pieces of hair bearing skin and then implanting them into the balding areas.
 This procedure was known as “plug surgery”.
 Old hair transplantations resulted in a dull look to the head which could be easily detectable from a normal head of hair.
+The good news is that most of the results from the plug surgeries are repairable with new methods of hair restoration such as FUE methods.
 Hair transplants have improved in the last few decades as doctors have moved toward transplanting smaller groups of hair known as minigrafts or micrografts.
-Follicular Unit Transplants are recognized as the most recent refinement in hair restoration.

-Follicular unit transplant is considered the gold standard of modern hair restoration and the hair is usually harvested through two main methods.
-Choosing one of the two types of harvesting has to do with the preferences of the patient as well as how they plan to wear their hair in the donor area.
-The type of procedure undertaken affects the number of grafts that can be harvested in any one session and the cost of hair transplant:
+The hair that will be transplanted into the scalp is usually harvested through two main methods.
+Choosing between the two types of harvesting is determined by the preference of the patient as well as how they plan to wear their hair in the donor area.
+The type of procedure also helps to determine the number of grafts that can be harvested in a single session and the cost of the hair transplant:

 Once the hair is removed from the donor area, it is processed and counted before their implantation in the balding areas.
 Hair grafts are usually kept in a specific holding solution at a certain temperature.